Own-Data-Privateer/hoardy-web/README.md

 # What is `Hoardy-Web`?

 `Hoardy-Web` is a suite of tools that helps you to passively capture, archive, and hoard your web browsing history.
-Not just the URLs, but also the contents and the resources (images, media, `CSS`, etc) of the pages you visit.
+Not just the URLs, but also the contents and the requisite resources (images, media, `CSS`, fonts, etc) of the pages you visit.
 Not just the last 3 months, but from the beginning of time you start using it.

-In short, you [install the `Hoardy-Web` browser extension/add-on into your web browser](#quickstart) and just browse the web normally while `Hoardy-Web` passively, in background, captures and archives web pages you visit for later offline viewing, mirroring, and/or indexing.
+Practically speaking, you [install the `Hoardy-Web` browser extension/add-on into your web browser](#quickstart) and just browse the web normally while `Hoardy-Web` passively, in background, captures and archives web pages you visit for later offline viewing, mirroring, and/or indexing.
 `Hoardy-Web` has a lot of configuration options to help you tweak what should or should not be archived and a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless explicitly configured otherwise to, e.g., minimize writes to disk instead).

 If you just want to start saving your browsing history, you can [start using the `Hoardy-Web` extension](#quickstart) independently of other tools that are being developed in this repository.